Nearly 7,000 goats and sheep to help Elk Grove clear brush

 The wet winter has some local city officials worried that the four-legged mowers will have trouble keeping up with all the grass and weeds.
 Elk Grove was even one of the cities that added an extra herd of goats this year.

-Nearly 7,000 sheep and goats will be helping out in Elk Grove.
+Nearly 7,000 sheep and goats will be helping the city.
 The city says the herds will be focusing on two areas this week: Strawberry Creek, south of Calvine Road and west of Heritage Hill Drive, and the Franklin Creek Mitigation Channel just west of District 56.

 Residents often love gawking at the goats, so much so that the City of Elk Grove has put together a herd tracker on its website.